cypress-io/cypress-documentation/content/api/commands/session.md

 #### <Icon name="angle-right"></Icon> setupFn (`Function`)

-`setupFn` is the function that, when executed, updates the browser's local storage, cookies, or both, with data that Cypress can preserve so you can use the session again later without having to re-authenticate again - unless it's no longer valid (see [Validate]()).
+`setupFn` is the function that, when executed, updates the browser's storage, cookies, or both, with data that Cypress can preserve so you can use the session again later without having to execute again - unless it's no longer valid (see [Validate]()).

 #### <Icon name="angle-right"></Icon> sessionOptions (`SessionOptions`)